mcjauregui72/BellyButtonFloraDiversity/README.md

 🌐 **Live site:**
 [https://mcjauregui72.github.io/BellyButtonFloraDiversity/](https://mcjauregui72.github.io/BellyButtonFloraDiversity/)

 This project builds an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+The dataset is available at https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.